homebridge/homebridge/README.md

 This part is a bit painful.
 HomeKit is actually not an app; it's a "database" similar to HealthKit and PassKit.
 But where HealthKit has the companion "Health" app and PassKit has "Passbook", Apple has supplied no app for managing your HomeKit database (yet).
 The HomeKit API is open for developers to write their own apps for adding devices to HomeKit, but there are no apps like that in the App Store (probably not an accident).

-That means you'll need to build and run your own HomeKit iOS app, meaning you'll need an Apple Developer account.
+That means you'll need to build and run your own HomeKit iOS app using your Apple Developer account.

 There are a few apps out there that let you manage your HomeKit database, but the best one I've found is [BetterHomeKit](https://github.com/KhaosT/HomeKit-Demo), also made by [KhaosT](http://twitter.com/khaost).